 It’s always a good idea to keep an eye on your competition, and social media networks are no exception.
 Take a look at not only what networks your competitors are on, but see which ones actually have a large following.
 You can use Buzzsumo to get an idea of which networks are working for your competitors and what types of content users want to see on those networks.

 Create Your Profile(s)

 Once you’ve decided on the networks you want your business to focus on, create your profiles.
 Be thorough, fill out everything!

 Take advantage of every profile field.
 Add images and information about your business.
 This will help make it easier for people to find you.
 Not only people who know your business, but people who don’t know you but need the solution you offer.

 Interact with Your Network

 Once you get everything set up, use it!
 Share posts, leave comments, and participate.
 Don’t only talk about your own company.
-Find a way to education or entertain people.
-Try and keep self promotional posts around 20% of your social content and spend the rest of the time adding value.
+Find a way to educate or entertain people.
+Try and keep self-promotional posts to around 20% of your social content and spend the rest of the time adding value.

 Do you want to listen to this article?
 Here’s the podcast episode: